Erigeron pulchellus

-Erigeron pulchellus is a perennial herb up to 60 cm (2 feet) tall, spreading by means of underground rhizomes.
+E. pulchellus is a perennial herb up to 60 cm (2 feet) tall, spreading by means of underground rhizomes.
 It produces 1-9 flower heads per stem, each head containing sometimes as many as 100 white, pink, pale blue, or pale purple ray florets surrounding many yellow disc florets.
 The species grows in forests, roadsides, and the banks of bodies of water.